 Programs: Gallery programs provide 60-minute interactive tours in the Museum’s exhibitions.
 History Labs are 75-minute programs that provide content-rich, hands-on experiences in the Museum’s classrooms that are specially designed for elementary school students.
 Programs can be modified for groups of all needs and abilities.

 New York at Its Core Field Trips

 “What makes New York “New York?”
 The exhibition New York at Its Core traces the history of New York City and looks ahead to its future.
-Each 60-minute program is for grades K-12 unless otherwise noted, with the option to book two back-to-back programs:
+Each 60-minute program is for grades K-12 unless otherwise noted.

 The Making of New York: From Mannahatta to the Five-Borough City

 In Port City, 1609 – 1898, students will discover and interpret original artifacts that tell New York stories about the people who shaped the city over the centuries.

 Highlights include a Lenape ceremonial club, archaeological findings from New Amsterdam, a portrait of Alexander Hamilton and artifacts from the American Revolution, an ankle cuff and document certifying the freedom of a former slave, Jacob Riis's photographs, pieces of the Brooklyn Bridge, original models of the Statue of Liberty, and an immersive wall of streetscapes past and present.